GSA/cto-website/_guides/Agile_Investment_Proof-Of-Concept_phase_checklist.md

 During the PoC Phase:

 * Agile Scrum team is assigned to implement and test solution recommendation
-* Provide and Measure outcome of PoC team
+* Provide and measure outcome of PoC team
 * Review PoC recommendation
-* Business / Technical review to approve/reject progressing to next Phase
+* Business / technical review to approve/reject progressing to next Phase

 	***Input* Checklist Before Starting PoC**